Get A Free Legal Consultation

 Though it still wasn’t an official diagnosis with a confirming biopsy, these testimonies gave our team of asbestos attorneys something to work with and ultimately was enough to convince the defendants and secure results.
 Though the court date was scheduled, Ira’s case settled before the trial started.

-So far, Ira’s case is up to over $4.5 million in mesothelioma settlements.
+Ira’s case has resulted in meaningful compensation from mesothelioma settlements.
 Securing these kinds of results speaks to the efficiency and expertise of the firm’s entire Asbestos Department.

 “For someone who has no confirming biopsy, for an almost 93-year-old, it’s unheard of to get that kind of payment,” Rob explained.